Dynamics of neural fields with exponential temporal kernel: Dynamic bifurcations of the equilibrium solution

-which is a polynomial of degree six in $\lambda$.
-We consider the solutions $\lambda$ as functions of $k$.
-The solution loses its asymptotic stability when we find a solution with $\mathrm{Re}\lambda >0$.
-By tuning the parameters $r$, $\tau$ or $\alpha$, a critical point is eventually reached at $k=k_{c}$ in which the real part of the corresponding eigenvalue $\lambda(k_{c})$ of \eqref{eq3.4} becomes zero.
-From this critical point, one gets the critical wave-number $k_{c}$ and the critical frequency $\omega_{c}=\Im \lambda(k_{c})$.
-The case $k_{c}=0$ and $\omega_{c} \neq 0$ corresponds to a Hopf bifurcation \cite{folias2005breathers, laing2005spiral, folias2004breathing}, and the case $k_{c} \neq 0$ and $\omega_{c} \neq 0$ to a Turing-Hopf bifurcation \cite{coombes2007modeling, venkov2007dynamic,touboul2012mean}.
+In \eqref{eq3.3}, we shall consider the solution $\lambda$ as a function of $k$.
+The solution loses its stability when the real part of a root $\lambda$ in \eqref{eq3.3} changes from negative to positive.
+By tuning the parameters $r$, $\tau$ or $\alpha$, a critical point is eventually reached at $k=k_{c}$ in which the real part of the corresponding eigenvalue $\lambda(k_{c})$ of \eqref{eq3.3} become zero.
+From this critical point, one gets the critical wave-number $k_{c}$ and the critical frequency $\omega_c = \Im [\lambda(k_c)]$.
+The case $k_{c}=0$ and $\omega_{c} \neq 0$ corresponds to a Hopf bifurcation \citep{folias2005breathers, laing2005spiral, folias2004breathing}, and the case $k_{c} \neq 0$ and $\omega_{c} \neq 0$ to a Turing-Hopf bifurcation \citep{coombes2007modeling, venkov2007dynamic,touboul2012mean}.
 We shall investigate both cases in more detail.